Arksine/moonraker/docs/installation.md

   files and directories used by moonraker.
 See the `Data Folder Structure` section for details.
 If omitted this defaults to `$HOME/printer_data`.
 - `-c <path to configuration file>`
-  Specifies the path to Moonraker's configuation file.
+  Specifies the path to Moonraker's configuration file.
 By default the configuration is expected at `<data_folder>/config/moonraker.conf`. ie:
   `/home/pi/printer_data/config/moonraker.conf`.
 - `-l <path to log file>`